 Yes, eggs are among foods that are good for your brain including blueberries, salmon, leafy greens, cruciferous veggies, nuts and dark chocolate.
-Egg yolks are a good source of choline, which is associated with reducing inflammation and promoting brain function, like maintaining memory.
+Egg yolks maintain a good source of choline, associated with reducing inflammation and promoting brain function, like maintaining memory.

 Which way to cook eggs is healthiest?

 Lower heat cooking methods and shorter cooking time cause less cholesterol oxidation and help retain most of the nutrients in eggs.
 For this reason, poached and boiled eggs (either hard or soft) may be the healthiest to eat.
-Plus, their cooking methods don’t add any extra calories since they’re cooked in water.
+Plus, cooking methods don’t add any extra calories when cooked in water.